superfly/docs/flyctl/cmd/fly_machine_create.md

       --host-dedication-id string   The dedication id of the reserved hosts for your organization (if any) --id string                   Machine ID, if previously known --kernel-arg stringArray      A list of kernel arguments to provide to the init.
 Can be specified multiple times.
-  -m, --metadata stringArray        Metadata in the form of NAME=VALUE pairs.
+      --machine-config string       Read machine config from json file or string -m, --metadata stringArray        Metadata in the form of NAME=VALUE pairs.
 Can be specified multiple times.
   -n, --name string                 Machine name.
 Will be generated if omitted.
       --org string                  The organization that will own the app